mauvm/meal-planner-infrastructure/README.md

 kubectl port-forward -n istio-system service/kiali 9000:20001
 ```

-### LetsEncrypt Nginx Proxy Companion
+### LetsEncrypt NGinX Proxy Companion

-You can put the [`nginx-proxy`](https://github.com/nginx-proxy/nginx-proxy) before your Istio Ingress Gateway.
+You can put the [`nginx-proxy`](https://github.com/nginx-proxy/nginx-proxy) in front of your Istio ingress gateway.
 This allows you to:

-- Run other Docker applications on the same VPS
+- Host other Docker applications on the same server
-- Run the [`letsencrypt-nginx-proxy-companion`](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion) as well, to automatically request and update LetsEncrypt SSL certificates
+- Run the [`letsencrypt-nginx-proxy-companion`](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion) on the side to automatically request and update LetsEncrypt SSL certificates